our Artistic Director

 our Assistant Director

 Joanne Slack has been making music with piano, organ and voice from the age of six.
 She completed her Royal Conservatory Grade 10 in Piano in Ottawa, and continued singing, directing and playing the organ for churches in her home neighbourhood.
 A member of the Aeolians since 1989, choir was instrumental in her decision to study piano and voice at Dalhousie University where she received her Bachelor of Music degree in 1997.
-There she studied choral conducting and sang with the Dalhousie Chamber choir under the tutelage of Dr. Walter Kemp and enjoyed performing and singing in the Opera Group with Prof. Gregory Servant.
+There she studied choral conducting and sang with the Dalhousie Chamber Choir under the tutelage of Dr. Walter Kemp and enjoyed performing and singing in the Opera Group with Professor Gregory Servant.
 She completed two composition courses with composer and Professor Laura Hoffman.
-Joanne taught voice and piano privately from 1998 through 2004 in the Halifax area, and since then was appointed the Assistant Conductor of the Aeolian Singers under previous director Jackie Chambers, now serving in this role under current Director, Janet Gaskin.
+Joanne taught voice and piano privately from 1998 through 2004 in the Halifax area, and since then was appointed the Assistant Conductor of the Aeolian Singers under previous director Jackie Chambers.